AriFordsham/GHCWiki/status/ghc-8.4.1.md

 - Improved support for **cross-compilation** (Moritz Angermann)
 - A *more expressive Haskell AST** based on [Trees That Grow](implementing-trees-that-grow) (Shayan Najd)
   ***
+- Phase 2 of the Semigroup-Monoid Proposal (Herbert Riedel)

 ### Build system and miscellaneous changes